 3.1.2.
-Factors Influencing the Change in Traditional Education
+Factors influencing the transition from traditional education to digital education

 Traditional education at universities has existed for a long time with teaching methods such as direct lectures and a lecturer-centered approach.
 However, in recent years, in the context of education undergoing significant transformation due to the impact of various factors, including technological development, learners' needs, and demands from the environment and labor market, this shift has become more pronounced.